Tripoli, Greece: Geography and climate

-Because of its inland location and high altitude, Tripolis has a transitional mediterranean/continental climate with hot dry summers and cold winters.
-Summer temperatures can exceed 38 C and in winter temperatures below -10 C have been observed.
-Snow or sleet can occur several times between late October and early April.
+Because of its inland location and high altitude, Tripoli's climate has some continental characteristics, such as some very cold lows during the winter months.
+Summer temperatures can exceed 38 C and in winter temperatures below -10 C have been observed on several occasions.
+Snow or sleet can occur several times between November and early April.

 Its main plazas are aligned with the main street and with a highway linking to Pyrgos and Patras.
 One of them is named Kennedy, the other is named Georgiou B' (George II).
 The southern part has its main street named Washington.
 The main section of the city is enclosed around the castle walls that were built during the Ottoman occupation of Greece.
 An industrial park has been built in the southwest.

 Surrounding area and geology

 In the large Tripoli Basin and in vast parts of the wider geological formations of the Arcadian Highland tectonics in the dominant carbonate rock "Tripoliza" of the Peloponnese developed a special topography: There are several plains, "intra mountainous basins", even "closed basins": Besides small basins, there are the Tripoli-Basin, the "Argon Pedion" (an almost separated side basin in the northeast of Tripoli), the Basin of Levidi and the Basin of Vlacherna Arcadia/Hotoussa/Kandila).

 The peculiarity of all plains and basins in Arcadia is the coincidence with intensive karstification: Water seeps into the underground, rather than eroding and draining the topography by surface waterways.
 All drainage runs through ponors (in Greek: καταβόθρες) and subterranean waterways.
 There are 45 ponors in the above named basins.
 There are 7 ponors around Lake Taka.
 When winter rains are heavy, the ground is flooded or temporary lakes form, even today, as drainage through ponors is often slow which causes land cultivation delays.